Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training

-To achive this, we introduce the \underline{CO}nditional \underline{P}seudo Negatives \underline{E}mbedding network (\transnet{}). \transnet{} takes transformation parameters as input and outputs a weight used to linearly project the original embeddings.
+To achieve this, we introduce the \underline{CO}nditional \underline{P}seudo Negatives \underline{E}mbedding network (\transnet{}). \transnet{} takes transformation parameters as input and outputs a weight used to linearly project the original embeddings.
 This conditional mechanism enables the generation of transformation specific pseudo negatives.
-We use these pseudo negatives to regularize \transnet{} through our proposed loss function, ensuring that distinct transformations yield sufficiently different embeddings in the latent space.}
+We use these pseudo-negatives to regularize \transnet{} through our proposed loss function, ensuring that distinct transformations yield sufficiently different embeddings in the latent space.

 An advantage of our method is that it formulates relative pose estimation as an optimization problem in the embedding space, using transformation-sensitive features learned via the \transnet{}.
 We introduce a novel inference algorithm that iteratively aligns source and target point cloud embeddings, achieving precise alignment even with large initial misalignments.
-We validate the effectiveness of \coolname{} through comprehensive experiments on shape classification and relative pose estimation tasks.
-On the ModelNet40 and ScanObjectNN datasets, our method achieves state-of-the-art performance, particularly under challenging protocols.
-For relative pose estimation tasks, our framework excels in accurately estimating relative poses between point clouds, leading to superior performance compared to supervised baselines.